 • Muscle pain and weakness

-• Increased calcium level in blood
+• Increased calcium levels in the blood

 • Increased calcium in urine